Symptoms and treatment of papilloma in dogs. Warts on dogs - how dangerous they are and how to treat them

 Symptoms

-Finding a disease in your pet is quite simple.
-On any part of the body, small growths of a pinkish color with a smooth surface appear.
-If the tumors are not detected in time, then over time they will coarsen and become rough.
+It is quite easy to detect the disease in your pet.
+Small pinkish growths with a smooth surface appear on any part of the body.
+If tumors are not detected in time, over time they will harden and become rough.

-The virus manifests itself only in appearance, the dog has no internal ailments.
+The virus only manifests itself externally; the dog has no internal ailments.
 Symptoms can be different, it all depends on the location of the tumors.
-If the disease has formed inside the oral cavity, then the process of feeding the dog is much more complicated: it becomes more difficult to swallow and chew food.
+If the disease has formed inside the oral cavity, then the dog’s feeding process becomes significantly more complicated: it becomes more difficult to swallow and chew food.
 Also arises profuse salivation and bad breath.
-Papilloma on a dog's paw prevents her from moving.
-In this case, the animal tries not to lean on the limb and limps noticeably, as it experiences pain.
-It is worth paying attention to the fact that wool does not grow on tumors.
+Papilloma on a dog's paw prevents it from moving.
+In this case, the animal tries not to lean on the limb and limps noticeably, as it experiences painful sensations.
+It is worth paying attention to the fact that hair does not grow on tumors.

 If symptoms are detected, you should immediately contact your veterinarian, as the disease can progress and develop from a benign tumor to a malignant one.
-24/7 veterinary clinic accepts patients at a convenient time for you.
+24/7 Vet clinic accepts patients at a time convenient for you.
 In order to distinguish papillomatosis from another disease, you need to know the following types neoplasms.

 Types of papillomatosis

 First of all, papilloma in dogs has next feature- it does not grow deep into the tissues, but only outward.
 In this case, the virus captures only the mucous membrane or upper layer epidermis.
 Usually papillomas small size, only in rare cases begin to increase.
-An animal in the course of its life activity can disrupt neoplasms, after which they begin to bleed.
+During the course of its life, an animal can tear off tumors, after which they begin to bleed.

-There are the following types of viral papillomatosis:
+The following types of viral papillomatosis are distinguished:

-1. oral papillomatosis.
+1. Oral papillomatosis.
 Young dogs are usually infected.
-The virus is a white papules and captures the oral cavity, lips, sometimes the nose, conjunctiva and skin with hairline.
-Tumor regression begins within 3 months.
+The virus appears as white papules and affects the mouth, lips, sometimes the nose, conjunctiva and skin. hairline.
+Regression of tumors begins within 3 months.

 2. Transitional cell papillomas.
-Also found mostly in young dogs.
-The lesion is rounded, captures the surface of the abdomen and axillary zone.
+Also found mainly in young dogs.
+The lesion is round and covers the surface of the abdomen and axillary area.

 3. Skin papillomas.
-This species is often found in adult dogs.
-In this case, the lesion captures the head, eyelids and feet of the paws.
+This type is often found in adult dogs.
+In this case, the lesion involves the head, eyelids and feet.
 Papillomas are smooth and small (less than 0.5 cm in diameter).

-4. Numerous pigmented papillomas.
+4. Many pigmented papillomas.
 It is observed in small breeds of dogs.
-The lesions are non-progressive and are seen on the thighs and lower torso of the animal.
-The appearance is characterized by pigmented plaques; in the advanced form, the neoplasms become scaly.
+The lesions do not progress and are observed on the thighs and lower body of the animal.
+The appearance is characterized by pigmented plaques; in advanced forms, the neoplasms become scaly.

 5. Papillomas of the fingertips.
-Found in age dogs.
+Found in older dogs.
 The tumors are hard and involve only the fingertips.

-6. Papillomas of the genitals.
+6. Genital papillomas.
 It occurs quite infrequently.
-The growths are elevated and appear on the penis or vaginal mucosa.
+The growths are raised and appear on the penis or vaginal mucosa.

-The virus enters the body of an animal through the slightest damage to the skin or mucous membrane.
-At first, it takes root in the basal cells, after which it penetrates into the surface layer of the epithelium.
+The virus enters the animal’s body through the slightest damage to skin or mucous membrane.
+First, it takes root in the basal cells, after which it penetrates the surface layer of the epithelium.

 Usually dogs become infected with viral papillomatosis from each other through contact, through shared toys and sticks.
-This problem is especially common in shelters, because there animals live crowded and the likelihood of infection is very high.
+This problem is especially common in shelters, because animals live crowded there and the likelihood of infection is very high.
 The risk group includes young animals with weak immunity.
-If it gets infected adult dog with a weak immune system Great chance transformation of a tumor into a malignant one.
+If infected adult dog with a weak immune system, yes Great chance transformation of a tumor into a malignant one.

 Diagnostics

 Papillomas in dogs on the body may not be detected even by the most experienced owners dogs.
-It is especially difficult to identify the presence of the disease in long-haired breeds, when the dog is terribly afraid of the veterinarian and does not allow him to come to him for examination.
+It is especially difficult to detect the presence of the disease in long-haired breeds, when the dog is terrified of the veterinarian and does not allow him to approach him for examination.

 Immunity

-In the case of spontaneous remission, most dogs develop immunity to disease, in other words, immunity.
-However, parts of their cells retain the genome of the virus, so that the animal can be a carrier of the disease and pose a danger to other individuals. acquire dogs that have been injected with a specific serum containing virus-neutralizing antibodies.
-They say about insufficient immunity when a benign formation develops into a malignant one.
+In the case of spontaneous remission, most dogs become immune to the disease, or, in other words, immunity.
+However, parts of their cells retain the genome of the virus, so the animal can be a carrier of the disease and pose a danger to other individuals. acquired by dogs that have been injected with a specific serum containing virus-neutralizing antibodies.
+Insufficient immunity is said to occur when a benign formation develops into a malignant one.

 Treatment of the disease